The Last Story: Gameplay

 A skill unique to Zael is Gathering: when activated, all enemies within an area will focus their attention on him, allowing other team members to act without interruption.
 As the game progresses, Zael can issue commands to the other team members, with the perspective switching to a top-down view for this action.
 In addition to standard combat, players can switch to a behind-the-shoulder perspective for manually firing Zael's crossbow, which can launch a variety of ammunition at enemies and objects.
 Enemies in Zael's sights will have their weaknesses and abilities revealed.
 In battle, destructible objects in the environment can be used by the party to defeat enemies; these objects regenerate after a time rather than remaining destroyed.
 Magic cast by certain characters with that ability leave the casting area temporarily imbued with a spell's elemental properties creating a magic circle.
 These circles can cause elemental damage or effects to enemies within the area, or they can imbue the weapons of characters who walk into the circle with said element.
 Eventually, Zael will learn the ability to "diffuse" magic circles which will spread the spell's effect which varies depending on the element.

-In addition to the single-player campaign, players have access to online multiplayer through the game's main menu.
-The multiplayer features two modes: a competitive mode where players face each other in various stages, and a co-op mode where a team of players face bosses from the single-player campaign.
-For the competitive match, the player can choose from multiple allied and enemy characters, and all boons granted by equipment or experience levels are removed to level the playing field.
-Teams of up to six players can be formed for team matches.
-Players gain or lose points when they defeat or are defeated by an opponent, and defeated enemies respawn in the battlefield.
-When all opponents have been defeated, all players are awarded with items and equipment that can carry over into the single-player campaign: those who performed the best receive higher-quality equipment and "titles" to distinguish them from other players.
-The co-op battles allow players to carry over their equipment and character levels from single-player, with the available characters being restricted to Zael's mercenary group.
-Defeating a boss earns players items themed around it.
-In both modes, players communicate using a stock of scripted responses both taken from the single-player campaign and specially created for multiplayer.
+In addition to the single-player campaign, players could access to online multiplayer through the game's main menu.
+The multiplayer featured two modes: a competitive mode where players could face each other in various stages, and a co-op mode where a team of players could face bosses from the single-player campaign.
+For the competitive match, the player had to choose from multiple allied and enemy characters, and all boons granted by equipment or experience levels were removed to level the playing field.
+Teams of up to six players could be formed for team matches.
+Players could gain or lose points when they defeated or were defeated by an opponent, and defeated enemies respawned in the battlefield.
+When all opponents have been defeated, all players were awarded with items and equipment that carried over into the single-player campaign: those who performed the best received higher-quality equipment and "titles" to distinguish them from other players.
+The co-op battles allowed players to carry over their equipment and character levels from single-player, with the available characters being restricted to Zael's mercenary group.
+Defeating a boss earned players items themed around it.
+In both modes, players could communicate using a stock of scripted responses both taken from the single-player campaign and specially created for multiplayer.